JustinH11235/terminal-video-chat/README.md

 - Color in background, gives us rectangle pixels
 - Use half-blocks like viu -b, gives us blurry but decent picture, can try to get viuer working or just copy tui-image and improve with half blocks
 - Use braille pixels from Canvas library, gives us rectangle pixels but stylized
-- viuer, won't be able to integrate as widget for custom kitty graphics, but could overlay on top if I figure out why my thread is breaking it
+- viuer (benefit is on custom graphics terminal emulators like Kitty, we can have full resolution images!!!), won't be able to integrate as widget for custom kitty graphics, but could overlay on top if I figure out why my thread is breaking it
 -

 Ideas for optimizing speed of video transfer: